-Whilst in this example, the GP was able to offer practical support via vouchers, this was not, under current resource constraints, always felt to be feasible - indeed, as reported elsewhere(17), inability (perceived or actual) to offer practical responses to support patient needs was identified as a barrier to asking questions in the first place.
-However, a survey with low-income patients (n=107) experiencing mental distress undertaken as part of the wider study found that empathic listening and 'feeling heard' were core factors contributing to positive consultation experiences, suggesting that practical support was not a prerequisite to good practice(6).
+While in this example, the GP was able to offer practical support via vouchers, this was not, under current resource constraints, always felt to be feasible - indeed, as reported elsewhere, inability (perceived or actual) to offer practical responses to support patient needs was identified as a barrier to asking questions in the first place.
+However, a survey with low-income patients (n = 107) experiencing mental distress undertaken as part of the wider study found that empathic listening and 'feeling heard' were core factors contributing to positive consultation experiences, suggesting that practical support was not a prerequisite to good practice.

-Box 1 shows how, by asking such questions GP18 interviewed gained valuable insight into the stressors exacerbating his patient's poor mental health, which led to a much broader discussion than he would normally have pursued,
+GP18 showed how, by asking such questions, they gained valuable insight into the stressors exacerbating their patient's poor mental health, which led to a much broader discussion than would normally have been pursued: